daviddoret/punctilious/README.md

 ### So why develop yet another math proof assistant?

-Besides being fun and a thrilling learning experience, the focus points of *punctilious* are:
+Besides being fun and thrilling learning experience, the focus points of *punctilious* are:

 * Human-friendly and developer-friendly inputs (i.e.: write math as we learn it)
 * Ease of use